Mission of Diversity, Equity and Inclusion

 A diverse group of campus representatives available to determine a rapid and effective response to incidents of bias.
 See Bias Response Team.

-Pursuant to SB 5227, community colleges in Washington are now expected to regularly administer campus climate assessments to students and employees and post the findings.
-Reports will be posted here as they become available.
+Pursuant to SB 5227, community colleges in Washington are required to regularly administer campus climate assessments to students and employees, and post the findings.

 In addition to the "Diversity at LCC" training required of all new employees (to be replaced by "DEI in the Workplace - Higher Ed - All Employees" in September 2022), LCC's DEI training framework is a shared, collaborative effort between Human Resources, the Diversity and Equity Committee, and the Instructional Assessment Committee designed to provide both general and targeted training for employees.